remarkjs/remark-lint/doc/create-a-custom-rule.md

        //and on how to implement the validation logic for your node. const isValid = isValidNode(node);
       if (!isValid) {
-        // remember to provide the node as second argument to the message,
+        // Remember to provide the node as second argument to the message,
         // in order to obtain the position and column where the violation occurred. file.message(
           `Invalid image file extentions.
 Please do not use gifs`,